Founder

 AI research methodology applied to scholarship discovery

 Paul Takisaki didn’t come from financial aid.
 He came from AI research.
-Specifically, he built Ask Three AI, a tool that synthesizes answers from Claude, ChatGPT, and Gemini simultaneously to reduce the hallucinations a single model produces on its own.
-When his own family started the college search, he applied the same multi-model methodology to scholarship discovery, spent weeks cross-referencing institutional merit policies at target schools, and realized every family needed this.
+Specifically, he built Ask Three AI, a tool that runs the same question across multiple AI systems in parallel to reduce the hallucinations a single model produces on its own.
+When his own family started the college search, he applied the same multi-system methodology to scholarship discovery, spent weeks cross-referencing institutional merit policies at target schools, and realized every family needed this.
 Paul’s background is 20 years at Verizon, starting at a mall kiosk, twelve promotions, and running teams that generated over $1B in revenue.
 He studied at Bellevue University and the Harvard Program on Negotiations.
 He is not a certified financial planner.
 He is not a financial aid officer.
 He is the guy who applies disciplined AI research methodology to a category that’s still running on Google searches and PDF spreadsheets.
 That’s the whole credential.

 How Ask Three AI led to MeritPlaybook

 Ask Three AI exists because any single AI model hallucinates.
-Claude makes one kind of mistake.
-ChatGPT makes another.
-Gemini makes a third.
-Run the same query through all three at the same time and the disagreements show you exactly where to verify and where to trust.
+Different systems make different mistakes.
+Run the same query through several at the same time and the disagreements show you exactly where to verify and where to trust.
 That’s the methodology: use the disagreements as signal.
-Surface the contradictions, resolve them with a human, and ship the answer that survives the cross-check.
+Surface the contradictions, resolve them against a real source, and ship the answer that survives the cross-check.

 The scholarship research problem